 Self-guided tours are available, although it’s recommended to book in advance.
 Educate yourself on the DeWolf family, their ties to slave trading and their monetary downfall and make sure you head outdoors afterwards to explore the gardens and sculptures.
 Ps. how cool is it that four US presidents have also been here!?

 365 Hope Street, Bristol, RI, 02809

 Looking for an authentic Italian dining experience?
 Look no further!
-Located downtown on Hope Street after relocating in 2000, Leo’s doors are always open for great food in a fun and friendly atmosphere.
+Located in downtown Bristol, Leo’s doors are always open for great food in a fun and friendly atmosphere.
 This place is popular, especially in the summer, so don’t forget to make a reservation!
-They have seating outdoors too which is perfect for people watching on a lovely warm day with a glass of Pinot Grigio!
+They have seating outdoors too which is perfect for people watching on a lovely warm day with a glass of Pinot Grigio.
 Ps.
 Leo’s lasagna is sensational!

 Stroll Through Independence Park

 This four acre park in Bristol offers the perfect escape from the hustle and bustle of the busy cities.
 With beautiful views of Bristol Harbor and wonderful sunset colors, you can see why people flock here.
 There is a boat ramp here too for anyone who fancies getting out on the water!
 You can start here for the East Bay Bike Path that will take you through to Providence or if you don’t fancy exercising, bring a picnic and blanket along for dining al fresco!